Semiregular variable star: Bright examples

 η Gem is the brightest SRa variable, and also an eclipsing binary.
 GZ Peg is an SRa variable and S-type star with a maximum magnitude of 4.95.
 T Cen is listed as the next-brightest SRa example, but it is suggested that it may actually be an RV Tauri variable, which would make it by far the brightest member of that class.

-There are numerous naked-eye SRb stars, with third-magnitude L2 Pup being the brightest listed in the GCVS. σ Lib and ρ Per are also third-magnitude SRb stars at maximum brightness. β Gru is a second magnitude star classified as a slow irregular variable by the GCVS, but reported to be of SRa type by later research.
+There are numerous naked-eye SRb stars, with third-magnitude L2 Pup being the brightest listed in the GCVS. σ Lib and ρ Per are also third-magnitude SRb stars at maximum brightness. β Gru is a second magnitude star classified as a slow irregular variable by the GCVS, but reported to be of SRb type by later research.
 These four are all class M giants, although some SRb variables are carbon stars such as UU Aur or S-type stars such as Pi1 Gru.

 Catalogued SRc stars are less numerous, but include some of the brightest stars in the sky such as Betelgeuse and α Her.
 Although SRc stars are defined as being supergiants, a number of them have giant spectral luminosity classes and some such as α Her are known to be asymptotic giant branch stars.

 Many SRd stars are extremely luminous hypergiants, including the naked-eye ρ Cas, V509 Cas, and ο1 Cen.
 Others are classified as giant stars, but the brightest example is the seventh-magnitude LU Aqr.

 Most SRS variables have been discovered in deep large-scale surveys, but the naked-eye stars V428 And, AV Ari, and EL Psc are also members.